SYS-Labs/rollux-tutorial/sdk-estimate-gas/README.md

    - `MNEMONIC` is the mnemonic to an account that has enough ETH to pay for the transaction.

-   - `ALCHEMY_API_KEY` is the API key for an Optimism Goerli app on [Alchemy](https://www.alchemy.com/), our preferred provider.
+   - `ANKR_API_KEY` is the API key for a Rollux app on [Ankr](https://www.ankr.com/), our preferred provider.

-   - `OPTIMISM_GOERLI_URL` is the URL for Optimism Goerli, if you use [a different node provider](https://community.optimism.io/docs/useful-tools/providers/).
+   - `ROLLUX_TANENBAUM_URL` is the URL for Rollux Tanenbaum, if you use [a different node provider](https://community.rollux.com/docs/useful-tools/providers/).

-   - `OPTIMISM_MAINNET_URL` is the URL for Optimism Mainnet, if you use [a different node provider](https://community.optimism.io/docs/useful-tools/providers/).
+   - `ROLLUX_MAINNET_URL` is the URL for Rollux Mainnet, if you use [a different node provider](https://community.rollux.com/docs/useful-tools/providers/).

 1. Use Node to run the script